stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-Finally to properly clean up after ourselves we modify the `destroy` method of the instance to release attached handlers:
+Finally we modify the `destroy` method of the instance to properly cleanup after ourselves and release attached message handlers:

 ```java
 public void destroy() {